 The air had smelled so fresh, so sweet, carrying the deep scent of warm pine and mature leaves mingled with the sugary odor of blooming sweethems, a droopy pink flower with purple-edged petals.
 The tent caterpillars had covered the bushes with their web-like cocoons, and the strands stuck to everything.
 Lapis rolled up her sleeves so the lace of her dress did not catch the tiny branches or brush through the caterpillars.
 Neola had teased her about appropriate attire for forest foraging, which, oddly, did not include tea dresses.

 They ate so many berries, the sweet red fruits stained their mouths and cheeks.
-Endre had dribbled enough, the front of his sky-blue shirt had turned a purplish red.
+Endre dribbled enough that the front of his sky-blue shirt turned purple.
 They realized, as the last berry went into Neola’s mouth, that the baskets were practically empty.
 Ashamed at their greed, they wandered slowly back to Nicodem, plotting how to sneak Neola into the kitchens so she could wash her face without the staff being wise to her presence.
-If her mother realized her absence, and a berry-stained face would certainly prove where she had been, she would be sent to her room and never allowed outside it again.
+If her mother realized her absence, and a berry-stained face would certainly prove where she spent the afternoon, she would be sent to her room and never allowed outside it again.

 They met Perben on the way.
 He rode a finicky horse; it fidgeted and danced, shying from something.
 Endre hopped forward, waving, eager to say hello to his older brother’s best friend.

 Perben’s sword easily sliced through his neck.
 Six-year-old bodies were not stout.